devrabiul/laravel-toaster-magic/README.md

-# ToastMagic - Laravel Toaster
+# ToastMagic - Laravel Toaster (With Livewire v3 Support)

 A powerful and flexible Toaster package for Laravel applications, designed to enhance user experience with customizable toast notifications.